Discover information, articles, news, and public/private organizations that can help with your fundraising needs.

-The bank will want to see periodic monthly P&L and Cash Flow bank statements over some time-period of one or two years which show financial stability and growth.
-The bank will be interested in the balance sheet to assure that you are in fiscally sound condition.
-For examples, you do not have too much debt, there are enough assets to collateralize the loan.
+The bank will want to see periodic monthly P&L and cash flow bank statements that show financial stability and growth over time.
+The bank will be interested in the balance sheet to assure that you are in fiscally sound condition, i.e., that you aren't carrying too much debt and that you have enough assets to collateralize the loan.

 The lender reviews your income and calculates your debt service coverage ratio.
-The acceptable ratio varies by situation, but typically, a bank wants to see a minimum debt service coverage ratio of 1.20 times.
+The acceptable ratio varies by situation, but typically, a bank wants to see a minimum debt service coverage ratio of 1.2.
 This means for every dollar of debt you carry; you bring in one dollar and twenty cents in income to service the debt.

 The type of collateral depends on the available assets of your business.
 Examples include real estate, business assets, equipment, vehicles, and accounts.
 When you sign your loan documents, you authorize the bank to place a lien on whatever assets you pledge as collateral.
 If you fail to repay the loan, the bank’s lien gives it the right to seize and sell those assets to recoup its losses.

 If the company is not well capitalized, the bank may consider the loan too high-risk to approve.
 The bank also wants to see how much capital you have invested in your business.
 This shows the bank that you are committed to the business’ success and makes you more attractive as a prospective borrower.

 Conditions describes the economic climate surrounding your industry.
-Even if your business has the capacity and collateral, if you operate in a high-risk industry, a bank may choose to pass on your loan.
+Even if your business has the capacity and collateral, a bank may choose to pass on your loan if you operate in a high-risk industry.
 This is not because the loan itself is bad, but because the industry has the potential for a sudden downturn, putting the bank at risk.